arixank/Encro-Gui-Password-Manager-offline-/README.md

 ![Logo](Logo.png)

-A simple offline password a manager with search and generate password features....!
+A simple offline password  manager with search and generate password features....!
 And Yes With A COOL DARK THEME.

 # Features: